cardozo94/ProyectoHibernate/README.md

 # Proyecto Hibernate

 This is a project that I create following the tutorial on youtube [Curso Spring][def].
 In this project I see how connect to MySQL Database with hibernate and CRUD operations on it.
+It's running over Java 11.0.15.1.
 It has some dependecies:

 - jakarta.transaction-api-2.0.1.jar